sherrillmix/dnaplotr/README.md

 ## Main functions
 ### plotDNA
-<code>plotDNA(seqs) takes a character vector of strings representing DNA sequences and plots them to the current device.
+<code>plotDNA(seqs)</code> takes a character vector of strings representing DNA sequences and plots them to the current device.
 By default, A, C, T and G are colored, - are colored gray and all other characters are white.
 For example:

 ```r